 0 Comments

+Hanna also recently received a fellowship from the Biogeochemistry Dual Title program for the 2022-23 year.
+Congrats, Hanna!
 Ran, Miquela, and collaborator Brian Currie spent a week in the Wind River Basin, Wyoming to collect Paleocene Fort Union siderite nodules in outcrop.
 This sampling was a part of Ran's work understanding the impact of shallow, low-temperature diagenesis via meteoric water on iron carbonates.
 Ran will combine petrographic observations and stable isotopic compositions (C, O and ∆47) to reconstruct the diagenetic history of the outcrop siderites, and compare them to our cores of the same strata to investigate meteoric versus deep burial alteration.

 Big congratulations to Hanna on defending her masters thesis, Seasonal lacustrine carbonate early diagenesis via in situ microbial metabolisms in Green Lake, New York!
 Hanna will be staying on in the Ingalls Lab as a PhD student starting this fall (after a wild summer of field work!!).